qurusales/qurusales.github.io/_resources/about.md

 menu: About us
 title: About Quru
 summary: Quru is the leading open source product and software design and development team in Europe
-8ws: Design and development of open source applications and infrastructure
+eightws: Design and development of open source applications and infrastructure
 tags:
   - quru
 order: 1